klaviyo/klaviyo-swift-sdk/README.md

 ### Retries

-The SDK will retry API requests that fail under conditions.
-For example if a network timeout occurs the request will be retried on the next flush inteval.
-In addition if the SDK received a 429 from the Klaviyo API it will use expontential backoff with jitter to retry the next request.
+The SDK will retry API requests that fail under certain conditions.
+For example if a network timeout occurs the request will be retried on the next flush interval.
+In addition if the SDK receives a rate limiting error (429) from the Klaviyo API it will use exponential backoff with jitter to retry the next request.

 ## License